 The Designated Safeguarding Lead (DSL) is an appropriate senior member of staff, Alison Scholey, who has the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff.

-At Moulton School, the Senior Designated Lead is supported by Tracey Coare, our Deputy Safeguarding Lead and Amanda Burditt, our Safeguarding Support Worker.
-There are six further pastoral team members who are trained DSLs: KS3 and KS4 Leaders, Engagement Support Leader, our Head of Inclusion as well as the Head of Sixth Form who oversees child protection matters in post-16 education.
+At Moulton School, the Senior Designated Lead is supported by our Deputy Safeguarding Lead, and Amanda Burditt, our Safeguarding Support Worker.
+There are six further Pastoral team members who are trained DSLs: KS3 and KS4 Leaders, an Engagement Support Leader, our Head of Inclusion, as well as the Head of Sixth Form who oversees child protection, and matters in post-16 education.

 All child protection concerns WILL be reported to the appropriate authority.
 The school is aware and will always act in line with the NSCP policies and procedures and practice guidance.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 This includes receiving Domestic Violence (DV) and missing from home notifications from the Police.
 We will ensure that our concerns about our students are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

 - Angie Dabbs - Headteacher and Designated Senior Manager (email@example.com)